-- ✓ This facility does not discharge to a 303(d) listed stream or to a stream with an EPA approved TMDL. - ✓ The Department has not conducted a stream survey for this waterbody.
-When a stream survey is conducted, more information may be available about the receiving stream.
+- √ This facility discharges to a stream with an EPA approved TMDL, the Chariton River bacteria TMDL.
+This facility may be a source of the TMDL, however the TMDL states that enforcing standard E. coli limits is the major control mechanism for domestic facilities.
+As these limits are already required, this permit meets the requirements of the TMDL. - The Department has not conducted a stream survey for this waterbody.
+When a stream survey is conducted, more information √ may be available about the receiving stream.